platformsh/platformsh-docs/src/gettingstarted/dev-environments/create-environment.md

     git push platform dev
     ```

-2. **Activate an environment for the feature branch**

-    Platform.sh will create a new environment from the branch, but it will not be active.
-That is, it will not be built and deployed into a live environment.
-You can check the status of an inactive environment after you push the branch with the command

-    ```bash
-    platform environments -p <project ID>
+    > **Note:** If you create a new branch with Git (i.e. `git checkout -b new-feature`), when you push its commits to Platform.sh that branch will not automatically build. `new-feature` is an *inactive environment*, because Platform.sh does not assume that every branch should be associated with an active environment, since your plan will limit the number of active environments you are allowed.
+    >
+    > If you want to activate the `new-feature` environment after it has been pushed, you can do so with the command
+    >
-    ```
+    > ```

-    To activate the new branch `dev` from within your local repository, use the command

-    ```bash
-    platform environment:activate dev
+    > platform environment:activate new-feature
-    ```
+    > ```

-3. **Verify**
+2. **Verify**

   After Platform.sh has built and deployed the environment, verify that it has been activated by visiting its new url: